Quoeech

 The Quoeech were a Native American group who lived in southern Nevada.
-When missionaries of the Church of Jesus Christ of Latter-day Saints first went to Las Vegas in 1855 they were contacted by Quoeech who lived at some distance from Las Vegas.
-Some of the Quoeech were later baptized.
-They were also known as the Diggers.
+When missionaries of the Church of Jesus Christ of Latter-day Saints arrived in Las Vegas in 1855, they were contacted by Quoeech who lived nearby.
+Some Quoeech were later baptized.
+They were also known as Diggers.

 Identification

-People who belong to the Quoeech are known as the Quechan.
-They are alternatively known as Yuma.
-They are familiar as California Indian people of the fertile Colorado River valley who share a few of the traditions of the Southwest Indians.
+People who belong to the Quoeech are known as the Quechan or as Yuma.
+They are familiar as California Indian people of the fertile Colorado River valley who share some traditions of the Southwest Indians.
 The Quoeech used to reside at riverside hamlets.
-The houses built with log frameworks covered with sand, brush, or wattle and daub were among the structures they made.
+They built houses with log frameworks covered with sand, brush, or wattle and daub.
 The word Quechan means ‘the people who descended by way of the water’.

-Demography
+Demographics

 In 1540, the population count of the Quoeech was about 4,000 before their contact with the Spaniards.
-The count reduced and reached around 1000 around the early 1900s.
-Their population was about 2000 in 1988, around two-thirds of the Quoeech used to live on or close to the reservation.
+The count declined to around 1000 around the early 1900s.
+Their population was about 2000 in 1988.
+Some two-thirds of the Quoeech used to live on or close to the reservation.

 Economy

 The Quoeech are mainly an agriculture community.
-They own thousands of acres of agricultural land which they give on lease to Indian and non-Indian farmers.
+They own thousands of acres of agricultural land which they lease to Indian and non-Indian farmers.
 Their seasons include hot summer and less cold winter.
 The tribe own 5 trailers and RV parks.
 They have a tribal police department and court system.
-The community also has 1 grocery store, museum, casino, utility company, a fish and game department, and a Seasonal parking lot in Andrade, CA. Besides agricultural use, and the sand and gravel operation, the augment of its economy counts on tourism and related businesses to tourism.
+The community has 1 grocery store, museum, casino, utility company, a fish and game department, and a seasonal parking lot in Andrade, CA. Besides agricultural use, and a sand and gravel operation, and a substantial tourism industry.
 In accordance with the most recently collected data of the Tribal Enrollment Office, the count of population of the Quoeech is 2475.

-Linguistic Affiliation
+Linguistic affiliation

 Quechan language came from the Yuman sub-branch of the Hokan language family.
-But the members of the Quoeech tribe who live in the far southern parts of their area might have used a different dialect of the language.
+Quechan who live in the far southern parts of their area may have spoken another dialect.